4th Chromosomal Instability as a Driver of Human Disease Conference

 Please use the abstract template provided (see below) and ensure your abstract is no longer than one page in length.

 On the day of your presentation please make yourself known to our AV technician who will be present in the conference room.
 We advise running through your presentation at least 30 minutes prior to your session commencing to ensure your slides and any videos or animations appear as expected.
-We prefer our speakers to run their presentation from the master PC or Mac, however, if you prefer to use your own laptop then please notify us prior to the session.
-A HDMI or VGA cable is usually available on the podium.
+We prefer our speakers to run their presentation from the master PC or Mac to ensure a smooth and timely transition between presenters, however, if you prefer to use your own laptop, please notify AV prior to the session.
+A HDMI cable is usually available on the podium to accommodate this.

 Aspect Ratio: On Screen Show (16:9)